 What do P. Diddy, Viggo Mortenson and King Charles I of England have in common?
 Besides fame and fortune, if you guessed a Van Dyke beard, congratulations!
-You really know your beard-history!
+You really know your beard history!

-The Van Dyke beard style adds a classic mustache to a goatee, while keeping the mustache and chin beard separated at the corners.
+This beard style adds a classic mustache to a goatee while keeping the mustache and chin beard separated at the corners.

-A Brief History of the Van Dyke
+A Brief History

 Over time, the style has been spelled with some variation, leading to the contemporary spelling, “Van Dyke.”

-Famed Historical Figures with Van Dyke Beards
+Famous Historical Figures with Van Dyke Beards

-Clearly the Van Dyke is a beard sharp and distinct enough to grace the visages of some major political and imperial figures.
+Clearly, the Van Dyke is a beard sharp and distinct enough to grace the visages of some major political and imperial figures.

 Clean and Contemporary